Is becoming an event planner all you dream about?

 - What event services will you offer?

 - Who do you like working with?

 - What type of budgets do you want to work with?

 - Will you offer full service planning or day of management?

 Step 4 – Create an event portfolio.
-Showcase your work with photos, brochures, and invitations of the events you’ve planned.
-Organize each piece in a book to easily present your experience and event stories.
-Most people are visual so paint the picture for them! (an iPad storybook also works well)
+Most people are visual, so it’s important to paint the picture for them!
+Showcase your work with photos, brochures, and invitations to planned events.
+Organize each piece online (iPad storybook works well) to easily present your experience and share your stories.

 Now, I’d love to hear from you.